FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Related Works and Contributions

-Partial SVD or principal component analysis (PCA) is one of the most important and popular techniques in modern statistics and machine learning.
+Partial eigen-decomposition or PCA is one of the most important and popular techniques in modern statistics and machine learning.
 A multitude of researches focus on iterative algorithms such as power iterations or its variants \citep{Golub2012matrix,saad2011numerical}.
 These deterministic algorithms inevitably depend on the spectral gap, which can be quite large in large-scale problems.
 Another branch of algorithm seek alternatives in stochastic and incremental algorithms \citep{oja1985stochastic,arora2013stochastic,shamir2015stochastic,shamir2016convergence,de2018accelerated}.
-Some work could achieve eigengap-free convergence rate and low-iteration-complexity \citep{musco2015randomized,shamir2016convergence,allen2016lazysvd}.
-Other work seeks to accelerate the SVD via randomization \citep{halko2011finding,witten2015randomized,zhang2020randomized,guo2020randomized}.
+Some work could achieve gap-free convergence rate and low-iteration-complexity \citep{musco2015randomized,shamir2016convergence,allen2016lazysvd}.
+Other work seeks to accelerate the eigen-decomposition via randomization \citep{halko2011finding,witten2015randomized,guo2020randomized,zhang2022randomized}.

 Large-scale problems and large decentralized datasets necessitate cooperation among multiple worker nodes to overcome the obstacles of data storage and heavy computation.
-For a review of distributed algorithms for PCA, one could refer to \citep{wu2018review}.
-One feasible approach is divide-and-conquer algorithms which have only one round of communication \citep{garber2017communication,fan2019distributed,bhaskara2019distributed}.
-Whereas such algorithms often require large local datasets to reach a certain accuracy.
-Another line of results for distributed eigenspace estimation uses iterative algorithms that perform multiple communication rounds.
-They require a much smaller sample size and can often achieve arbitrary accuracy.
-Some works make use of the shift-and-invert framework (S\&I) for PCA, which turns the problem of computing the leading eigenvector to that of approximately solving a small system of linear equations \citep{garber2015fast,garber2016faster,allen2016lazysvd,garber2017communication,gang2019fast}.
-However, these works did not consider the potential privacy breaches during communications, and neither the straggler's effect in a realistic setting.
+A review of distributed algorithms for PCA can be found in \citet{wu2018review}.
+One line of work employs divide-and-conquer algorithms that require only one round of communication \citep{garber2017communication,fan2019distributed,bhaskara2019distributed,charisopoulos2021communication}.
+However, such algorithms often require large local datasets to achieve a certain level of accuracy.
+Another line of work uses iterative algorithms for distributed eigenspace estimation, which involve multiple communication rounds.
+These algorithms typically require a much smaller sample size and can achieve arbitrary accuracy.
+Some work utilizes the shift-and-invert framework for PCA, which transforms the problem of computing the leading eigenvector into the approximate solution of a small linear system of equations \citep{garber2015fast,garber2016faster,allen2016lazysvd,garber2017communication,gang2019fast,chen2021distributed}.